Bipasa440/Project_codes/README.md

 All the necessary packages and libraries are included in the R scripts.

 ## Structure
-- `aggregate_area.R` - This script is not related to my project.
-It was written for soemone else's project where they are working on Alziehmer's in C.elegans.
-The script automates the process of counting the number of protein aggregates and finding their area.
+- `aggregate_area.R` - This script automates the process of counting the number of protein aggregates in C.elegans under fluroscent microscope and finds the area of the aggregate.
 - `bond_calculation_optimised.R` - This script find out the atom pairs in a homology docking model and then filters out all the atom pairs between whom the distance is less than 6angstroms.
 - `for_checking_distances_between_specific_residues_and_toxin_atoms.R` - This script was written to verify the calculations of the `bond_calculation_optimised.R` script.